 In order to help people recover, it is important to understand the impact of nutrition.
 It is astounding to consider that only fat contains more calories per gram than alcohol.
-As a result, while drinking, addicts experience a sense of fullness having eaten very little or nothing.
+As a result, while drinking, people with an alcohol addiction experience a sense of fullness having eaten very little or nothing.
 These “empty calories” lead to poor eating habits and malnutrition.
-Drug abusers experience a similar affect.
+Drug addicts experience a similar affect.
 Alcohol and drugs actually keep the body from properly absorbing and breaking down nutrients and expelling toxins.
 This leads to a host of health problems. (see “How Drugs & Alcohol Affect the Body”).

 B. Restoring addicts to physical, as well as spiritual, health: